NecsusECS/Necsus/README.md

 Within the lifecycle of an app, there are three phases in which a system can be executed:

 1. Startup: The system is executed once when the app is started.
-Systems opt in to this phase by adding the `startupSys` pragma.
+Systems opt-in to this phase by adding the `startupSys` pragma.
 2. Loop: The system is executed for every loop.
 Systems naturally exist in this phase, though you can also be explicit by adding the `loopSys` pragma to them.
 3. Teardown: The system is executed once after the loop exits.
-Systems opt in to this phase by adding the `teardownSys` pragma.
+Systems opt-in to this phase by adding the `teardownSys` pragma.

 There are also callback systems that are only invoked when a specific situation is engaged:

 1. Save callback: The system is executed anytime the 'Save' directive is invoked.
-Systems opt in to this phase by adding the `saveSys` pragma.
+Systems opt into this phase by adding the `saveSys` pragma.
 For these systems, the return type of the system is used as the value being saved.
 More on this below.
 2. Restore callback: The system is executed anytime the `Restore` directive is invoked.
-Systems opt in to this phase with the `restoreSys` pragma.
+Systems opt-in to this phase with the `restoreSys` pragma.
 It is expected that the first parameter of these systems is not a directive, but is instead the value being decoded.
 3. Event callback: The system is executed whenever an event is triggered by another system.
-The first argument of of the system represents the type of event it listens to.
-Systems opt in to this phase with the `eventSys` pragma.
+The first argument of the system represents the type of event it listens to.
+Systems opt-in to this phase with the `eventSys` pragma.

 ```nim
 import necsus